 However, you may have decided this is not the right app for you.
 Maybe you rarely get a Tinder date.
 Or you’ve already found your boo and don’t need Tinder anymore.

 If you’re more privacy-oriented, you might be ready to break up with the app over the security flaws that allowed people to take over accounts and access any photo from the database.

 If you believe it is time to delete your Tinder account, we’ve prepared the complete guide on how to do it.

 Your Data, Your Business.
-Want to avoid data harvesting and stay anonymous online?
+Want to avoid data harvesting and stay safe online?
 Get CyberGhost VPN and make sure nobody collects or sells your information ever again.
 Use it anytime, anywhere, and on any device.

 How to delete your Tinder account